shoutem/shoutem.github.io/_posts/1-2-1-Introduction.md

 $ react-native link
 ```

-To check which components we have in UI toolkit, simply copy the following to your `index.ios.js` file of React Native project:
+To check components in UI toolkit, simply copy the following to your `index.ios.js` file of React Native project:

 ```JavaScript
 #file: index.ios.js